HIPAA Compliance Guide for Google Workspace Administrators

 So, is Gmail HIPAA compliant?
 For Gmail email to be compliant with HIPAA regulations, it needs to be encrypted.
 Encrypted communication has long been a way to prevent prying eyes from having visibility to information.
 Configuring and making use of Google Workspace email encryption with Gmail is an extremely important part of ensuring that protected health information is secured appropriately.

-All Gmail uses what is known as TLS (Transport Layer Security) encryption.
-However, it is important to understand with the default TLS implemented by Google for Gmail is that it is basically optional.
-Without administrative rules to enforce it, if the email server of the sender/recipient does not support TLS encryption, Gmail will be exchanged without TLS encryption.
+Gmail uses what is known as TLS (Transport Layer Security) encryption.
+However, it is important to understand that Google can only guarantee the encryption of emails sent within Google’s infrastructure.
+The encryption of emails sent to other service providers cannot be guaranteed.
+Without administrative rules to enforce it, if the email server of the sender/recipient does not support TLS encryption, Google will exchange it without TLS encryption.

 As you step up into the paid Google Workspace accounts, Google Workspace administrators can create transport rules that disallow any email to be exchanged if TLS isn’t supported.
 Google does offer a step up from the basic TLS encryption that is provided by default.
 This is called S/MIME (Secure/Multipurpose Internet Mail Extensions).
 As mentioned earlier, S/MIME is only available with the paid accounts at the Enterprise plan level.
 What advantage over TLS does S/MIME bring to the table?